Hazara Town: Population

 Most of the houses in Hazara Town are constructed of concrete.

 Educational institutes

 There are more than 80 primary, middle and high schools.
 According some rough surveys literacy rate in Hazara Town is estimated around 80%.
 Majority of schools are run by private sector.
 Only two schools, one boys & one girls schools are run by government funds.
+Several schools ran by Afghan refugees inline with the Afghanistan Ministry of Education syllabus are also located in Hazara Town.
+These school are exclusively for the Afghan students who migrated to Pakistan as refugees.